HybridDog/sumpf/README.md

 If you got ideas or found bugs, please tell them to me.

 TODO:
 — maybe add some not ruined swamp huts
+— fix wall position list order (maybe)